• Skip to main content

 Join a Fantasy Football League

 First, you can join a league.
-There are so many people playing fantasy football now that the best way to find a league is to do it the old fashioned way: ask your friends, family, and co-workers.
+So many people are playing fantasy football now that the best way to find a league is to do it the old-fashioned way: ask your friends, family, and co-workers.
 Find out what leagues they are playing in and if they have room for you to join.
 (Chances are they’ll be in a Yahoo league or an ESPN league).

-Most leagues have anywhere from 8 to 14 teams competing in them, with most people agreeing that 10 to 12-team leagues are the sweet spot.
+Most leagues have 8 to 14 teams competing, with most people agreeing that 10 to 12-team leagues are the sweet spot.

 Things to consider when joining a league